horizontalsystems/blockchain-crypto-guides/tether.md

 - no entity can freeze someone's DAI balance
 - no entity part from the smart contract can access the collateral backing DAI in circulation

-Points above do not hold for Tether and users basically have to place their trust in the company/people running the Tether Limited.
+Points above do not hold for Tether and users essentially have to place their trust in the company and people running the Tether Limited.

 The basic operating principle behind Tether and other centralized stablecoins is that there should be an equivalent amount of USD held in the deposit accounts belonging to the company issuing the stablecoin.

 This deposit ensures that the Tether Limited can always act as a buyer of last resort to purchase all Tethers in circulation if for the market demand for Tether tokens goes to zero.

+On 2020 alone, Tether Limited has printed several billions worth of USDT tokens nearly doubling the amount of tokens in circulation.

 The Tether Limited currently acts as a centralized custodian of the reserve assets.
 The company claims that all Tether tokens in circulation are 100% backed by cash and other liquid assets.
 There has been a lot of controversy around that and at this point there is no sure way to know that Tether Limited has the required amount of cash or other liquid reserves.